top of page

 The Belmont 1857 History

-There was one exception.
-On the westernmost edge of the region, Washington County was a remote outpost of pre-Civil War life.
-Greenville grew into a decent-sized town in the mid-1800s, and a hardy contingent of Kentuckians and Carolinians carved out holdings along the banks of Lake Washington.
-Settlements with names like Wayside, Chatham, Erwin, and Glen Allan ringed the lake and gave rise to most of the Delta's rare antebellum architecture.
+Yet, amidst this harsh environment, one region stood out.
+On the westernmost edge of the Delta, Washington County emerged as a remote outpost of pre-Civil War life.
+By the mid-1800s, Greenville had grown into a modest town, and a determined group of settlers from Kentucky and the Carolinas carved out holdings along the banks of Lake Washington.
+Settlements like Wayside, Chatham, Erwin, and Glen Allan sprang up, each contributing to the rare antebellum architecture that would grace the Delta.

 Of all the Worthington houses, only Belmont remains.
-We believe eighty slaves worked the cotton fields and at the house, and research is underway to identify their names and other family members, as well as stories about life at Belmont.
-The land where it stands was sold by the U.S. government to Governor Alexander G. McNutt, the first man to own it.
-Samuel Worthington purchased it in 1853 to complement his three existing homes: Redleaf, Mosswood, and Wayside.
-Two years later Samuel sold it to his brother, Dr. William W. Worthington.
-He built his house between 1855 and 1861.
-The bricks were hand-fired on the property and still remain on the property.
-It is a blend of the prevailing Greek Revival and Italianate styles of the day.
-The main two-story block is red brick with a full-height portico featuring square Doric columns, turned balustrades, and a pediment pierced by a circular window.
-The cornice line is heavily bracketed.
-The roof is of shallow pitch, hipped, and crowned with molded chimneys.
-Windows are tall and narrow, capped with stone lintels.
-An all extend from the main block to the rear.
+It is believed that eighty slaves worked the cotton fields and the house, and research is ongoing to identify their names and stories.
+The land where Belmont stands was initially sold by the U.S. government to Governor Alexander G. McNutt.
+Samuel Worthington purchased it in 1853 to complement his other homes: Redleaf, Mosswood, and Wayside.
+He later sold it to his brother, Dr. William W. Worthington, who built Belmont between 1855 and 1861.
+The bricks were hand-fired on the property, and the house is a blend of Greek Revival and Italianate styles.
+The red brick exterior is adorned with a full-height portico featuring square Doric columns, turned balustrades, and a pediment with a circular window.
+The roof is hipped and crowned with molded chimneys, and the windows are tall and narrow, capped with stone lintels.

-Inside, The Belmont 1857 features some of the finest decorative plaster work in Mississippi.
-Local lore holds that German plaster artists were stranded in Washington County when the Civil War started; having no means of escape and no other work, they whiled away the war years by carving intricate molding and ceiling medallions into Belmont's plaster.
-Another version relates that Dr. Worthington met a group of Italian carvers on a boat trip to New Orleans and convinced them to return with him to Belmont.
-Regardless of its origins, the decorative work in Belmont rivals the finest interiors of Natchez or Columbus.
+Inside, Belmont boasts some of Mississippi's finest decorative plasterwork.
+Local lore suggests that German plaster artists, stranded in Washington County at the start of the Civil War, created intricate moldings and ceiling medallions.
+Another version claims that Dr. Worthington met a group of Italian carvers on a boat trip to New Orleans and convinced them to return with him.
+Regardless of its origins, Belmont's decorative work rivals the finest interiors of Natchez or Columbus.

-The large central hall is backed by an elegantly turned stair.
-Two rooms are open on either side of the hallway.
-To the right, the formal rooms can be divided by huge wooden doors which glide in and out of the walls.
-On the left [is a music room and a library].
-Upstairs are four bedrooms, separated by a wide hallway that serves as a drawing room.
+The large central hall, backed by an elegantly turned stair, is flanked by formal rooms on one side and a music room and library on the other.
+Upstairs, four bedrooms are separated by a wide hallway that serves as a drawing room.
 Ceilings soar to fourteen feet on both levels.
-A two-story ell adds several more bedrooms, kitchen space, and [the formal dining room], all opening onto long, high-ceilinged screen porches that look out over endless cotton fields.
-Altogether, the house encompasses nine thousand square feet, with three thousand square feet of porch space, ten bedrooms, and twelve fireplaces.
+A two-story ell adds more bedrooms, kitchen space, and a formal dining room, all opening onto long, high-ceilinged screen porches overlooking cotton fields.
+The house encompasses 9,000 square feet, with 3,000 square feet of porch space, ten bedrooms, and twelve fireplaces.

 Originally, the grounds extended to the Mississippi River.
-Just across the road (now [the levee]) was Wayside, the home of Dr. Worthington's brother, Samuel.
-That house suffered more directly than did Belmont during the Civil War, with one of Samuel's sons being shot by Union soldiers in his own pasture.
-Roving bands of troops wreaked havoc across Washington County for several months, foraging and burning Greenville.
-Remarkably, all of the Lake Washington homes, including Belmont, were spared.
+Just across the road, now a levee, was Wayside, Samuel Worthington's home.
+During the Civil War, one of Samuel's sons was shot by Union soldiers in his pasture.
+Roving bands of troops wreaked havoc across Washington County, foraging and burning Greenville, but remarkably, all the Lake Washington homes, including Belmont, were spared.

 Today, the story continues...